-Living with rheumatoid arthritis (RA) can make it hard to maintain a healthy weight.
+Maintaining a healthy weight can be difficult if you’re living with rheumatoid arthritis (RA).
 Some medications for RA can cause weight gain, and the pain of RA can make it hard to exercise and prepare meals.
-At the same time, RA can sometimes lead to too much weight loss.
+At the same time, RA sometimes leads to too much weight loss.

-Dr. Navarro-Millán had several suggestions for regulating weight while simultaneously managing RA.
-In terms of diet, she said, “Start small and work your way towards healthier change.
-I tell my patients to start with cutting out hamburgers and french fries.”
+Don’t try to make major changes too soon.
+“Start small and work your way towards healthier change,” Dr. Navarro-Millán said.
+“I tell my patients to start with cutting out hamburgers and french fries.”

 Once you’ve eliminated unhealthier foods, you can begin to introduce healthier choices.
 “There is strong evidence coming from Spain regarding the benefits of the Mediterranean diet,” Dr. Navarro-Millán said.
 “This diet is low in red meat.
 It has almost no processed meat, bacon, sausages, or hamburgers.”